publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch26/schIII/m__us_usc_t7_s612c.md

 >     “(k)  __Report__  __.—__

->     Not later than January 1, 1989, the Secretary shall submit to the Committee on Education and Labor \[now Education and the Workforce\] and the Committee on Agriculture of the House of Representatives and to the Committee on Agriculture, Nutrition, and Forestry of the Senate a report on the implementation and operation of this section.
+>     Not later than January 1, 1989, the Secretary shall submit to the Committee on Education and the Workforce and the Committee on Agriculture of the House of Representatives and to the Committee on Agriculture, Nutrition, and Forestry of the Senate a report on the implementation and operation of this section.

 > “SEC.
 3A. __ADVANCE FUNDING FOR STATE OPTION CONTRACTS.__